awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/7_review_sustainability_kpi_optimization.md

 With above optimization steps, let’s follow below steps in Consumer cluster to measure the improvement on Sustainability KPI:

-Connect to Consumer cluster, and click/expand on “consumer_marketing”.
+Connect to Consumer cluster in us-west-1 region, and click/expand on “consumer_marketing”.
 You can see in the tool tip that it is a datashare which is connected to a Producer cluster.
 All the tables listed below are from Producer cluster.

 ![View Producer Cluster](/Sustainability/300_optimize_data_pattern_using_redshift_data_sharing/lab-7/images/view_producer_cluster2.png?classes=lab_picture_small)